BENYEMNA-Hamza-DIA/BENYEMNA-Hamza_HACHEM-Mohamad-ESILV-Python-project-2022/README.md

 * GradientBoostingModel.pkl
 * templates

-these 3 are the most important files to make the flask app work smoothly.
+These 3 are the most important files to make the flask app work smoothly.
 * first we need to set the right enviroment;therefore make sure that all the packages are well installed on your PC.
 * second include these file in your project and make sure the "Index.html"(found in Templates that it stays like this)
 ```
-once you run the application you might run into a portal problem to solve that simply change the portal number from 5000 to an available portal
+Once you run the application you might run into a portal problem to solve that simply change the portal number from 5000 to an available portal
 for you
 ```
-once the application runs. you will find in the terminal a link press on it and a HTML survey will open where you can put your input and receive the prediction directly.
+Once the application runs. you will find in the terminal a link press on it and a HTML survey will open where you can put your input and receive the prediction directly.

-Comments: